ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - [[Neural Heat]] rapidly dissipates and limits how many psycasts you can cast in a short time.
 - See [[Neural Heat]]
 ### Psyfocus
-- [[Psyfocus]] is only regenerated on rest and limits how many psycasts you can cast before having to rest.
+- [[Psyfocus]] is only regenerated when you rest and limits how many psycasts you can cast before having to rest.
 - See [[Psyfocus]]
 ## Psycast Range
 - All psycasts have a range, this is referred to by other properties such as targeting and has no inherent effects on the psycast.